oneeve8/kobble-data/content/feamber.md

 This is a limited realm.

-We placed limits on our spiritual
+We placed limits on our spiritual being-ness by coming into this realm.

-perhaps it is a creation of our own mind.
+perhaps iis a creation of our own mind.

 Or a collaborative work of consciousness agreement.